HSTS Pixel

 Recycling with Oxfam

 The average lifespan for an item of clothing is 3.3 years.
-Consumers send a whopping 336,000 tonnes of used clothing to landfill every year in the UK.
+Consumers send a whopping 336,000 tonnes of used clothing to residual waste every year in the UK.

 On average each year, Sainsbury’s customers divert around 15 million items of textiles from landfill by donating their unwanted clothing in Oxfam textile banks, raising significant funds for Oxfam’s work and providing a sustainable option for clothes recycling.